RayBB/openlibrary-docs/Google-Summer-of-Code.md

 ## History

 Internet Archive has participated in Google Summer of Code for 3+ years.
 Open Library has participated twice (2018, 2020).
-In 2019, the Internet Archive did not receive enough slots for Open Library to participate and so we designed our own Internet Archive Summer of Code (IASoC) internship with a similar design.
+In 2019, the Internet Archive did not receive enough slots for Open Library to participate and so we designed and ran our own Internet Archive Summer of Code (IASoC) internship.

 ## Your chances